mariushobbhahn/mariushobbhahn.github.io/_posts/2021-06-10-ExpFam_tutorial.md

 ![](/img/ExpFam_Vis/Beta_Binomial.gif)

 The posterior updates have a very intuitive interpretation.
-If we have more data the Beta mean gets closer to the true probability and its uncertainty decreases.
+If we have more data, the Beta mean gets closer to the true probability and its uncertainty decreases.
 The more coinflips we see the better we know its bias and the more certain we become.

 #### Mean of a Normal (with known variance)